Skip to main content

 • Requirements & Credit

-There are no formal prerequisites for SDRM classes, but we recommend starting with Decision Quality to learn the fundamentals.
+Decision Quality is a prerequisite for this course.
 Participants earn 1.4 CEUs and/or 14 CPEs for this course, as well as a certificate of completion.

 Looking for University Credit?